Mark Warschauer: Loss of his son

-On August 8, 2003, the body of Mark Warschauer's first son Michael was discovered in the backseat of Warschauer's car in the UC Irvine parking lot.
-Only 10 months old, "Mikey" had died of heat stroke.
-Warschauer told police he had intended to take Mikey to a day care center before going to his office, but had simply forgotten the boy was with him.
+On August 8, 2003, the body of Mark Warschauer's first son Michael was discovered in the backseat of his car in the UC Irvine parking lot.
+Only 10 months old, "Mikey" had died of heat stroke after Warschauer left him in the car.
+Warschauer told police he had intended to take Mikey to a day care center before going to his office, but had forgotten the boy was with him.
 Two months later prosecutors announced that they would not pursue criminal charges against Mark Warschauer, ruling the boy's death accidental.
 Following the tragic event, Warschauer became active in groups educating parents about children's safety in and around cars.
 He and his wife went on to have three subsequent children.